p3lk7i/palabra427/SpecPalabraDDL.md

 ## 1. Introduction

 Palabra DDL is a **hierarchical, level-based, schema-free data definition language**.
+It belongs to the same family as JSON and YAML.
 It is designed to represent tree-structured data in a **compact, human-readable, and machine-parseable format**.

 Key features: